oscal-compass/compliance-trestle/docs/trestle-spec.md

 A more evident example of this type of property is in the `components` property under the `target-definition` schema.

-Suppose the user wants to split the `responsible-parties` property in order to be able to edit each arbitrary key/value object under it as a separate file.
-The command to achieve that would be `trestle split -i catalogs/mycatalog -e metadata.responsible-parties{}` (notice the curly braces at the end) which would result in creating a directory called `responsible-parties` and multiple JSON files under it, one for each `additionalProperty` using the key of the `additional property` as the name of the JSON file.
+**Step 4**: Suppose the user wants to split the `responsible-parties` property in order to be able to edit each arbitrary key/value object under it as a separate file.
+The command to achieve that would be `trestle split -f metadata/metadata.json -e metadata.responsible-parties.*` (notice the `.*` at the end referring to each key/value pair in the map) which would result in creating a directory called `responsible-parties` and multiple JSON files under it, one for each `additionalProperty` using the key of the `additional property` as the name of the JSON file.
 The result is shown below:

 ~~~
 .